ThePhiRatio/COS-570-Artifical-Intellegence/README.md

 # COS-570-Artifical-Intellegence
  Course work for COS 570.
-Code demenstraights some basics of AI algorithms and LISP knowledge.
+Code demonstrates some basics of AI algorithms and LISP knowledge.